dineshannadurai/play-ground/README.md

 # Play-Ground

-A simple playground to work and learn on javascript features.
+A simple playground to work and learn on web features.

 - Enable chrome's Experimental Web Platform features.
 - Use `npm run kickstart` to run the application in local.